 In June, 2010, John was honoured by Her Majesty Queen Elizabeth II with an OBE.
 In November, 2011, John received an award for "Outstanding Achievement" in the field of online child safety from the Washington DC based Family Online Safety Institute.
 In 2006, he was named by the New Statesman as one of 50 global “Modern Heroes”.
 In 2003 John was also named by New Media Age as one of the UK’s 50 most influential people in the new media industries.

-Pro bono John is a Director of the charity Horsesmouth (see http://www.horsesmouth.co.uk/) an online mentoring social network and is a member of the Technical Advisory Committee of Breakthough Breast Cancer.
+Pro bono he has been a Director of the charity Horsesmouth (see http://www.horsesmouth.co.uk/) an online mentoring social network, the Technical Advisory Committee of Breakthough Breast Cancer and the Advisory Board of Digital Trust.
 Along the way John was also a Founding Trustee of DEMOS, one of the UK’s leading independent Think Tanks.

 John blogs at http://johnc1912.wordpress.com/